 When it comes to its deck design, it’s not concave-great like the ones that RipStiks have, but it has anti-slip stripes.
 It also comes with a carrying bag, which is handy for transporting and storing it.

-In a nutshell, it’s not as good as the RipStik series of caster boards, but it’s good enough to do basic caster board tricks.
-Its usable in exercising your hips and your feet and considering the price, the trade-offs with the Enkeeo Caster Board is fairly acceptable.
+In a nutshell, it may not be as good as the RipStik series of caster boards, but it’s good enough to do basic caster board tricks.
+The trade-offs with the Enkeeo Caster Board is fairly acceptable.
+Its also usable in exercising your hips and your feet.

-It’s a regular waveboard which does the job but if you’re looking for something more special, you’ll be disappointed because there’s nothing else to be excited about with this waveboard.
-But considering its price, you may settle with the fact that it can give a decent waveboarding experience.
+It’s a regular waveboard which does the job but if you’re looking for something more special, you’ll be disappointed because there’s nothing else to be excited about with this board.
+You may settle with the fact that it can give a decent waveboarding experience.

 When it comes to waveboards, it’s always a touch choice because all of them almost share the same features.
 Nearly all have urethane wheels, quality bearings and stylish caster boards.
 In the end, it all boils down to a product’s quality built and reputation.
 Brands somehow do matter, since established companies manufacturing waveboards have proven their products to be trustworthy and well built.
 You also don’t want to end up with a knock-off waveboard which might get broken after a few weeks of usage.